Pratt prepping for big production increase on F-35 jet engines

 Pratt also plans to submit a bid in coming days for a separate $1 billion Air Force program aimed at developing a next-generation jet engine with 25 percent greater fuel economy and 10 percent more thrust.

 The new “adaptive” engine program aims to develop an engine that can be configured to optimize the jets to fly fast or cover long distances.
-General Electric Co is also participating in the program.
-(Reporting by Andrea Shalal; Editing by Ken Wills)
+General Electric Co (GE.N) is also participating in the program.